rajdeepd/pcm_content/class9/chemistry/fitjee-phase2-chemsitry/4-material-solutions-concentration-terms.md

 V = 250 – 50 = 200 ml.

+#### B. Gram Per Liter (g/l)

-1. **Gram Per Liter (g/l):** This is actually a special case of weight–volume concentration system.
+This is actually a special case of weight–volume concentration system.
 It is defined as the number of grams of solute dissolve in one liter of the solution.

 **Example :** 2gm/L NaOH solution : It means that 2gm of NaOH is dissolved in 1 liter of solution.

+**(a).
+Molarity(M):**
-1. **Molarity(M):** The number of moles of solute present in one liter of solution is called molarity.
+The number of moles of solute present in one liter of solution is called molarity.

 Molarity = No.of molesof solute(n) volumeof the solution(V inlt.)